DelmerGA/prep/node/express/example_1/ReadMe.md

     supervisor -e 'html|js' node ./bin/www

-2. Make a controllers folder and for a `Users` resource and use that module with the `routes/users.js`
+2. Make a controllers folder for a `Users` resource and use that module with the `routes/users.js`